ReadyResearchers/CoinComplete/README.md

 **NOTE** this will NOT work unless you replace the key values in the keys.py with YOUR unique secret key and API key generated here https://www.binance.us/settings/api-management?tab=exchange (mine loaded for educational use only).

+# Conclusions

+The results of this tool should not be taken as real financial recommendations.
+This is only meant to see if the previous market trends can indicate future market results.
+While the average result that we get from this is just above random, messing with the data the model is trained on could prove to be an interesting experiment.